databricks/spark-training/strata_2013/index.md

   </div>
 </div>

-- You can save `WikipediaKMeans.scala` and run your program now.
+- You can save `WikipediaKMeans` and [run your program](#running-the-program) now.
 If everything goes well your algorithm will converge after some iterations and your final output should have clusters similar to the following output.
 Recall that our feature vector consisted of the number of times a page was visited in every hour of the day.
 We can see that pages are clustered together by _language_ indicating that they are accessed during the same hours of the day.

 <pre class="nocode">
 ja %E6%AD%8C%E8%97%A4%E9%81%94%E5%A4%AB